-For tool box identification, it is necessary that the student place his/her name on both ends of the tool box.
-Students are advised that PIA's tool lockers will accommodate a maximum size tool box of 8 1/2" x 8 1/2" x 20", which is of sufficient size for the complement of required tools.
-The student must supply a two foot length of chain and padlock for the independent securing of his/her tool box within the cage style tool lockers.
+For tool box identification, it is necessary that the student place his/her name on the tool box or bag.
+Students are advised that PIA's tool lockers will accommodate a tool box measuring approximately 20" x 8.5" x 9.5", which is of sufficient size for the required tools.
+The student must supply a two-foot length of chain and padlock for the independent securing of his/her tool box within the cage style tool lockers.
+The use of canvas and backpack style tool bags are permitted as long as they are inline with the provided tool box dimensions.
+Further questions regarding tool box style and measurements may be submitted to Campus Director.